• Skip to primary navigation

 Jump to Recipe Print Recipe

-Chicken Pot Pie Casserole is everything you love about a chicken pot pie all stuffed inside a flaky crust in a casserole baking dish.
+Chicken Pot Pie Casserole recipe is everything you love about a chicken pot pie all stuffed inside a flaky crust and baked in a casserole dish.
 No fussing with making a from-scratch pie crust.
-Chicken Pot Pie is a delicious comfort food recipe.
+Chicken Pot Pie is ultimate comfort food recipe.
 This is an easy chicken casserole to make, and it has a lot of flavor in the creamy filling.
-Tender chicken and potatoes, vegetables, seasonings, and golden brown crescent rolls all make up this comfort meal masterpiece.
-It’s such an easy meal to throw together that makes it the perfect quick weeknight dinner recipe.
+Tender chicken and potatoes, vegetables, seasonings, and golden brown crescent rolls all make up this comfort meal that the whole family loves.

 Chicken Pot Pie Casserole in a white baking dish